loschorts/swell/README.md

 ### Phase 3: Photos (1 day)

-*for LinkBox, SpotPreview and SpotFocus backgrounds *Setup File System that organizes photos by spotid *Create associations (or something?) for Counties/Regions to have photos
+*For LinkBox, SpotPreview and SpotFocus backgrounds *Setup file system on server that organizes photos by spotid *Create associations (or something?) for Counties/Regions to have photos

 ### Phase 3: STYLE HTML AND CSS (2 days)